davidrhoden/davidrhoden-basic-netlify/timeline/thomas-berger-died-jul-25-2014.md

 ---
 title: I found out Thomas Berger died.
 date: 2014-07-25T00:00:00
 excerpt:  If I had to describe a typical Berger novel (there are atypical ones) I’d say he sets up a conflict, immediately, and pushes it to a logical or maybe an illogical conclusion.
 summary:  If I had to describe a typical Berger novel (there are atypical ones) I’d say he sets up a conflict, immediately, and pushes it to a logical or maybe an illogical conclusion.
 image: /static/img/timeline/thomas-berger-jul-24-2014.jpeg
 tags:
   - literature
   - Thomas Berger
   - The Feud
-    - Neighbors
+  - Neighbors (film)
   - Little Big Man
   - Sneaky People
   - obituaries

 ---

 Thomas Berger, ‘_Little Big Man_’ Author, Is Dead at 89